P-p-H-d/mlib/README.md

 * throw an exception (In this case, the state of the object is unchanged),
 * set a global error variable and return.

-NOTE: The last case is not 100% supported.
+NOTE: The last case is not currently supported.

 ##### void M\_ASSERT\_INIT\_FAILURE(expression)